 Leaving Lake Lascelles (see earlier post) we travelled south to Bendigo and booked into the Bendigo Park Lane Big4 Holiday Park for a few days (maplink).
-Never stayed in Bendigo before so this was a chance to have a look around and we discovered that it was a great choice.
+We’d never stayed in Bendigo before, so this was a chance to have a look around and we discovered that it was a great choice.
 Bailey mates – Anne & Tim Begg and Ron & Collen Mills joined us too.
 These are some of the sights we checked out…

 Bendigo Botanical Gardens

 Based in the centre of Bendigo the Botanical Gardens are truly beautiful.
 We took particular interest in their spectacular rose gardens.
 We then headed off to the Beechworth Bakery for lunch – pies and “beestings”

 Bendigo Sacred Heart Cathedral

 The Sacred Heart Cathedral began construction in 1895 and took 82 years to complete (in 1977).
 It is a truly beautiful cathedral, just as impressive as some of the ones we visited on our Mediterranean Cruise.

 Bendigo Buddhist Stupa

 The Great Stupa of Universal Compassion is a momentous Buddhist site being created just outside of Bendigo (maplink) and what an amazing place it was to visit.
 Our volunteer guide Adam took us through the main building (the Stupa) and spoke with tremendous compassion about the construction of the building and amount of work still to be undertaken for it’s completion (expected to be another 50 years or so)